 Fermilab’s NOvA experiment is helping scientists determine the role that ghostly particles called neutrinos played in the evolution of the cosmos.

-The NOvA co-spokespersons are Peter Shanahan (Fermilab) and Patricia Vahle (William & Mary).
-The international collaboration is made up of more than 240 scientists and engineers from 50 institutions in six countries.
+The NOvA co-spokespersons are Patricia Vahle (William & Mary) and Alex Himmel (Fermilab).
+The international collaboration is made up of more than 250 scientists and engineers from 49 institutions in eight countries.